BY LAWS OF NORTHAMPTON CYCLING CLUB, INC.

-- Any liability and all costs, charges and expenses that he or she sustains or incurs in respect of any action, suit or proceeding that is proposed or commenced against him or her for or in respect to the execution of the duties of his or her office; and
+A. Any liability and all costs, charges and expenses that they sustain or incurs in respect of any action, suit or proceeding that is proposed or commenced against them for or in respect to the execution of the duties of their office; and

-- All other costs, charges and expenses that he or she sustains or incurs in respect of the affairs of the Membership;
+B. All other costs, charges and expenses that they sustain or incurs in respect of the affairs of the Membership;

-Provided that no Director or Officer of the Membership shall be indemnified by it in respect of any liability, costs, charges or expenses that he or she sustains or incurs in or about any action, suit or other proceeding as a result of gross malfeasance or bad faith.
+Provided that no Director or Officer of the Membership shall be indemnified by it in respect of any liability, costs, charges or expenses that they sustain or incurs in or about any action, suit or other proceeding as a result of gross malfeasance or bad faith.

 The Membership may purchase and maintain such insurance for the benefit of its Directors and Officers as the Board may from time to time determine.